 Myth #9: It's just like volunteering

-The truth: Nonprofits rely on volunteers to do their work, especially in direct services.
+The truth: Many nonprofits rely on volunteers to support the work.
 Volunteers, however, are often shielded from the organizational, financial, and other challenges with which the actual employees of an organization must contend, to say nothing of the burnout issues faced by many who have spent more time working in the field.
+To be blunt, while oftentimes rewarding, full-time work in the social-impact sector isn't "just like volunteering" ... it's a job; and with that comes the good, the bad, and everything else.

 Did you enjoy this post?
 There's plenty more where this came from!
 Subscribe here for updates.